NicoTerabyte/neovim_learning/README.md

 ## The journey through the learning of neovim knowledge

 I learned just now how to move between more files in neovim, basically you do the command :Ex and so you will be put in the file explorer of neovim, for a simple and easy fined and switcher for files we have the telescope plugins that by itself when triggered with the ":Telescope" command we search for "find files" in it an then move around our working environment.
 This is one of the other possible examples that we could find on the internet possibly.

+## Something you should check-out
+you should checkout nvChad (Umberto Savoia)

 # little tmux reference for my mental sanity